Velir/dbt-ga4/README.md

 - Flattened models to access common events and event parameters such as `page_view`, `session_start`, and `purchase`
 - Conversion of sharded event tables into a single partitioned table
 - Incremental loading of GA4 data into your staging tables
-- Session and User dimensional models
+- Session and User dimensional models that may include a configurable list of conversions
 - Easy access to query parameters such as GCLID and UTM params
 - Support for custom event parameters & custom user properties